-(>100 years ago).
+There are eight rivers in England and nine in Wales that either host only low numbers of returning salmon (e.g. rivers supporting mainly sea trout) or are at an early stage of recovery from historic degradation (>100 years ago).
 Fishery and habitat management in the former group of rivers is based principally on the sea trout populations, although adjustments are made to ensure that the salmon populations are stable or improving.
-It is expected that targets will be set for the latter group (two rivers - the Trent and Ouse) when stock recoveries reach reliable levels, but this is not expected to be during this Implementation Plan period.
+It is expected that targets will be set for the latter group (three rivers - the Mersey, Trent and Ouse) when stock recoveries reach reliable levels, but this is not expected to be during this Implementation Plan period.